mahiro/local-apache/README.md

 You can add your additional configurations to the `include` sub-directory.

 Any files with the `bundled-` prefix indicate pre-bundled in this distribution (git repository).
+In addition, `conf/include/local.conf` is automatically generated (only when it does not exist) to include environment-specific configuration.

 ### ./docs